 My name is Jessica, I am 26 years old, and I have one forehead with two wrinkles on it.
 One (whom I’ve named Ethel) is a deep line that slices horizontally across my forehead.
 The other is a flirty little, still-developing whisper of a crease directly above my right eyebrow.

 If your wrinkle count is higher, I know what you’re thinking: “Please, stop complaining.”
 I get it.
-In thirty years I’ll be peeling my skin off and wishing for the days when I could count wrinkles.
-But, if you’re new to the wrinkle game like me, you might understand my complete fixation with these newfound lines.
-As a non-smoking, water-obsessed, sometimes-healthy eating, beauty product-addict, I’ve been slathering serums and sunscreen on my mug for years, and frankly I’m a little pissed that these deep lines are already entering the equation.
-Yes, I know my way around a bottle of pinot noir and I used to lay in the tanning beds before prom in high school (sigh), but shouldn’t wrinkles be something reserved for your thirties and beyond?
+In thirty years, I’ll be peeling my skin off and wishing for the days when I could count wrinkles.
+But, if you’re new to the wrinkle game, you might understand my complete fixation with these newfound lines.
+As a non-smoking, water-obsessed, (mostly) healthy-eating, beauty product-addict, I’ve been slathering serums and sunscreen on my mug for years, and frankly, I’m a little pissed that these deep lines are already entering the equation.
+Yes, I know my way around a bottle of pinot noir, and I used to lay in the tanning beds before prom in high school (sigh), but shouldn’t wrinkles be something reserved for your thirties and beyond?

-Levine filled me in on the concept behind preventative Botox: “Since frown lines, crows’ feet, and expression wrinkles are due to repetitive folding of the skin, people have realized that by injecting earlier, you can keep them from happening in the first place, rather than attempting to fix them after they’ve developed.
+Levine filled me in on the concept behind preventative Botox.
+“Since frown lines, crow’s-feet, and expression wrinkles are due to the repetitive folding of the skin, people have realized that by injecting earlier, you can keep them from happening in the first place, rather than attempting to fix them after they’ve developed.
 Slowing down the use of these muscles early in adult life will prevent the lines from developing.”

 And it’s not just brows that are getting Botoxed.
-According to Levine, “One area in particular that I like to treat, preventatively, is the mouth angles.
-By injecting Botox at the muscles that control the downturn of the sides of the mouth—a motion we do not need to do—one can prevent the formation of marionette lines, which, once they form, are very hard to treat.”
+According to Levine, “One area that I like to preventatively treat is the mouth angles.
+By injecting Botox into the muscles that control the downturn of the sides of the mouth—a motion we do not need to do—one can prevent the formation of marionette lines, which, once they form, are very hard to treat.”